 God created a literal Adam and Eve, and all of His creation was perfect.

-God didn’t compromise by using "theistic evolution", "progressive creation", or a "gap" or "staircase" mechanism over millions of years.
+God didn’t compromise by using "theistic evolution", "progressive creation" or a "gap" or "staircase" mechanism over millions of years.

-I believe we must not compromise either.
+I cannot compromise either.

 Biblical creation is the only piece that fits perfectly the picture of a perfect God.